Notifications provide drivers with short, timely information about events from

 This section summarizes the differences for each class where the Notifications API behaves differently or has restrictions for Android Automotive OS.

-The following tables describe the API changes and restrictions in the
+Tables 1 and 2 describe the API changes and restrictions in the

 Table 1.
 Changes to public methods for

 ||No-op||Countdown timers are not supported.|

 System-privileged apps: configured by platform; disallowed by default.

 All other apps: configured by platform; disallowed by default.

 ||Behavior changed||Large icons are shown on the righthand side of the notification.|